cassiopeian/dog-age-calculator/README.md

 ## Tech Specs

- Dog Age Calculator was built with jQuery version 3.4.1.
+ Dog-Age Calculator was built with jQuery version 3.4.1.